 - Changes in eating or sleeping habits, weight or energy level

-The duration of brief psychosis is at least one day but less than one month and people usually return to a previous level of functioning within one month.
+Brief psychosis lasts at least one day but less than one month.
+People usually return to a previous level of functioning within one month.
 If an individual is still exhibiting symptoms consistent with brief psychosis after a month has passed, a diagnosis of schizophrenia may be considered.
-Other diagnoses that may be considered include schizoaffective disorder or a mood disorder with psychotic features.
+Other diagnoses might include schizoaffective disorder or a mood disorder with psychotic features.

 Causes of Brief Psychotic Disorder

-While the exact cause of brief psychosis is unknown, there are a couple of theories as to its origin.
-One theory suggests a genetic link, since the disorder is more common among family members with mood disorders such as bipolar disorder or depression.
+The exact cause of brief psychosis is unknown.
+There are a couple of theories about its origin.
+One theory suggests a genetic link.
+The disorder is more common among family members with mood disorders such as bipolar disorder or depression.

-Another theory looks at the possibility of poor coping skills as causation.
-In essence, this is an escape from or defense due to a stressful or frightening situation.
-The individual experiencing the stress or fright may then be vulnerable to developing brief psychotic disorder.
+Another theory is that psychosis stems from poor coping skills.
+In essence, this is a defense due to a stressful or frightening situation.
+The individual experiencing the stress or fear may then be vulnerable to developing brief psychotic disorder.

 In most cases, brief psychosis is triggered by a traumatic event or major life stress.
 It is believed that childbirth can trigger the illness in women.

 Brief psychosis generally first occurs in early adulthood (20s and 30s).
 It is more common among women than men.
-Individuals who have a personality disorder, such as paranoid personality disorder or antisocial personality disorder, are more prone to developing brief psychotic disorder.
+People with a personality disorder, such as paranoid personality disorder or antisocial personality disorder, are more prone to developing brief psychotic disorder.

-Life can be better.
-Get the expert treatment you need to get things back on track.
-We can help.
+Get the expert mental health and addiction treatment you need to get back on track.
 Call our recovery advisors today for a free, confidential consultation: 844-876-5568.